Skip to main content

 Public debate around immigration and deportation is often driven by individual headlines rather than the underlying trend data.
 By amalgamating official statistics into a clear, regularly updated and freely accessible resource, deported.co.uk aims to become a trusted reference point for anyone who wants to understand the real scale and shape of the issue - journalists seeking reliable figures, researchers needing a single starting point, and members of the public who simply want the facts.

-The platform is updated as new official data is released, with the next major Home Office update expected in 2026.
+The platform is updated as new official data is released, with the next Home Office quarterly release due on 27 August 2026.

 Notable findings in the data